sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 Depending on locally-determined permissions, you may also be able to invoke the
 [StepStayStopped Step Function](https://console.aws.amazon.com/lambda/home#/functions?fo=and&o0=%3A&v0=StepStayStoppedRdsAurora-StepFn-)
 manually.
-Edit the database names and date/time strings (must be within the past `QueueMaxReceiveCount` &times; `QueueVisibilityTimeoutSecs` and end in `Z` for [UTC](https://www.timeanddate.com/worldclock/timezone/utc)) in these test messages:
+Edit the database names and date/time strings (must be within the past `StepFnTimeoutSeconds` and end in `Z` for [UTC](https://www.timeanddate.com/worldclock/timezone/utc)) in these test messages: